binarymax/heimdall/README.md

 	var app = express();
 	heimdall.load(api, app);

+References
-- * The oData specification can be found at http://odata.org/
+ - [1] The oData specification can be found at http://odata.org/
-- ** EDM details can be found at http://www.odata.org/documentation/odata-v2-documentation/overview/#6_Primitive_Data_Types
+ - [2] EDM details can be found at http://www.odata.org/documentation/odata-v2-documentation/overview/#6_Primitive_Data_Types

 ###### *Made with love by Max Irwin (http://binarymax.com)*